async-profiler/async-profiler/README.md

   only events between the safepoint request and the start of the VM operation will be recorded.

+* `--jfrsync CONFIG` - start Java Flight Recording with the given configuration synchronously with the profiler.
+The output .jfr file will include all regular JFR events, except that execution samples will be obtained from async-profiler instead of the JVM.
+This option assumes `-o jfr`.
+    - `CONFIG` is a predefined JFR profile or a JFR configuration file (.jfc).

+  Example: `./profiler.sh -e cpu --jfrsync profile -f combined.jfr 8983`

 * `--fdtransfer` - runs "fdtransfer" alongside, which is a small program providing an interface for the profiler to access, `perf_event_open` even while this syscall is unavailable for the profiled process (due to low privileges).